-In compliance with condition 31 of the EA, written notice of intent to commence operations must be submitted to the DFFE at least 14 days prior to the commencement of operations.
+Written notice of intent to commence operations must be submitted to the DFFE at least 14 days prior to the commencement of operations.

 6.1 CLEANING OF PV MODULES

 Any rainfall on the solar panels would be welcomed due to its cleaning effect, but as mentioned before, the annual predicted rainfall is extremely low.
 Water for cleaning panels should take place using water from lawful sources and can be supplemented from the rainwater collection / storage systems on site.
 To further reduce the use of water at the solar facility, the use of alternative panel cleaning methods could be investigated.